Skip to content

 Options

-Options are a feature that allows a user to select between two types of artwork built into a template.
+Options are a feature that allows a user to select between versions of artwork built into a template.
 There are 3 types of options: side, column, and repeat.
 They affect increasingly detailed sections of the sign.
-They are not a hierarchy so it is possible to use repeat options without having side or column options in place.
+They are not a hierarchy so it is possible to use repeat options without having side or column options in place or any combination of options in use.

 Side Options